dcunited001/dcunited001.github.io/_drafts/5000bc-reincarnation.md

 - premodernist's desire to experiment with cultural elements encoded with myth

+### The Birth of Architecture Paralleled And Drove Our Understanding of Mortality

 For the ancients, there were varying degrees of permanence in the world.
 The most permanent features of their world were the stars.
 Most of them.
 Some of them moved, predictably.